 Following are a few frequently asked questions:

-Overall, BIM is expected to grow in 2023 to create a more open and accessible environment based on industry standards and to pay more attention to data relevance and quality.
-BIM course in Dubai can help you to get relevant knowledge in the industry and become professional.
+Overall, BIM is expected to grow in 2024 to create a more open and accessible environment based on industry standards and to pay more attention to data relevance and quality.
+BIM course can help you to get relevant knowledge in the industry and become professional.
 Widespread adoption of BIM among project teams will pave the way for greater advancements in future.

 Shaheen is a software trainer with Edoxi Training Institute Dubai.
 Shaheen has more than 4 years’ experience in developing and executing plans and materials for software development courses, scheduling classes into facilities, and providing software instruction.
 Shaheen is a travel maniac and spent most of the free time reading his favourite authors.